ScrollPrize/awesome-scroll-tools/README.md

 #### ⚙️ Automatic tools (work in progress)
 - [Thaumato Anakalyptor](https://github.com/schillij95/ThaumatoAnakalyptor/tree/main) is an automatic tool that combines classical methods such as threshold gradient operator based edge detectors and Deep Learning based instance segmentation of point clouds to detect, merge and render segments.
 It was built by Julian Schilliger (part of Grand Prize winning submission)
-    - [Flattening](https://github.com/schillij95/ThaumatoAnakalyptor/commit/5a1ccd2a1f0e7e7a78452fcea6ce3e2cf2f6b5dc) and [rendering](https://github.com/schillij95/ThaumatoAnakalyptor/commit/bcd382a0ef59b2a8566ec62a474479ea9d1bb8c2) improvements by Giorgio Angelotti

 ### 🛠️ Tools
+- [Fast Segment Rendering](https://github.com/schillij95/ThaumatoAnakalyptor/blob/main/ThaumatoAnakalyptor/sheet_to_mesh.py) by Julian Schilliger.
+Fast rendering of segments with GPU acceleration.
+Capable of saving the surface volume to multiple file formats.

+    - [CPU rendering](https://github.com/schillij95/ThaumatoAnakalyptor/commit/bcd382a0ef59b2a8566ec62a474479ea9d1bb8c2) by Julian Schilliger and Giorgio Angelotti

 - [Volumetric Vesuvius Labelling](https://github.com/JamesDarby345/Volumetric_Vesuvius_Labelling) by James Darby.
 Provide custom tooling the Napari 3d viewer that will help manually annotate volumetric masks of the scrolls to train ML models for 3D segmentation.

 - [Autosegmentation preprocessing pipeline](https://github.com/giorgioangel/vesuvius_autoseg_preprocess) (work in progress) collection of scripts to preprocess volumes for autosegmentation.
 By Giorgio Angelotti